HigherOrderCO/Kind/DOCUMENTATION.md

 | `use(t)`          | Consumes self-type `t`, so its type can access its value |

 Self Types allow a type to access *its own value*.
-This allows us to do us to encode inductive datatypes with lambdas, as will be explained later
+This allows us to do us to encode inductive datatypes with lambdas, as will be explained later.

 Annotation
 ----------